techidaily/site-unlock-android/source/_posts/in-2024-how-to-remove-forgotten-pin-of-your-honor-x50-by-drfone-android.md

 Luckily, Wondershare Dr.Fone - Screen Unlock is a powerful and easy-to-use lock screen removal tool that can help you bypass your lock screen in just a few minutes.
 Plus, it's compatible with a wide range of Android devices, so you can use it regardless of what type of phone you have.

-## Top 12 Prominent Honor X50 Fingerprint Not Working Solutions

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cKRBWf1EDZo?si=CTNd4q450biit4eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 12 Prominent Honor X50 Fingerprint Not Working Solutions

 ## Part 1.
 Optimal Solution: Unlock With Wondershare Dr.Fone Directly